 Causes of Anxiety

 Anxiety is connected to our “primal system of survival” – the sympathetic system (also known as the flight/fight/freeze/faint outline).
 Anxiety can be triggered by thoughts, emotions, situations, environment, or physical sensations.

 How we treat Anxiety

-We often use an integrative approach to treat anxiety.
+We at Tampa Therapy Group often use an integrative approach to treat anxiety.
 We use techniques from Cognitive Behavioral Therapy (CBT) and psychotherapy, Mindfulness, ACT, EFT, and other types of therapy we’ve trained on and may be helpful in the treatment.
 Also, we spend a significant amount of time in psychoeducation on anxiety and the sympathetic system.

 Although anxiety is so intrusive, it is also one of the less complicated disorders to be threatened (depending on the degree of the anxiety).

 Typical outcomes of Anxiety treatment

 After completing treatment, patients can expect to recover 90 to 95% from anxiety, returning to an optimal level of well-being.
 Since anxiety is connected to the body’s flight/fight/freeze/faint system, once activated, it cannot return to a base level of zero but to a healthy level of functioning that should not interfere with well-being.